fastai/fastpages/README.md

 ---
 ```

-However, since `sticky_rank` is specified, blog posts will **first be sorted by stick_rank in ascending order, then by date in descending order**, so the order of these posts will appear like so:
+However, since `sticky_rank` is specified, blog posts will **first be sorted by sticky_rank in ascending order, then by date in descending order**, so the order of these posts will appear like so:

 - Post One
 - Post Two